 - In collaboration with Moderna, we are developing VX-522, a CFTR mRNA therapeutic for the treatment of people with CF who do not produce any CFTR protein.
 We are enrolling people with CF in a single-ascending dose clinical trial for VX-522.
-We expect to complete this single-ascending dose clinical trial and initiate a multiple-ascending dose clinical trial in 2023.
-In the U.S., the FDA has granted Fast Track designation for VX-522. - We are also advancing additional CFTR modulators with the goal of bringing more patients to carrier levels of sweat chloride.
+We expect to complete this single-ascending dose clinical trial and initiate a multiple-ascending dose clinical trial by the end of 2023.
+In the U.S., the FDA has granted Fast Track designation for VX-522. - In addition, we are advancing additional CFTR potentiators and correctors through clinical development with the goal of bringing more patients to carrier levels of CFTR function.
+We are also advancing additional research-stage CFTR modulators and genetic therapies for CF.

-Beta Thalassemia and Sickle Cell Disease
+Sickle Cell Disease and Beta Thalassemia

-- We are evaluating the use of exa-cel, a non-viral ex vivo CRISPR gene-editing therapy, for the treatment of SCD and TDT. - We continue to enroll and dose patients in two global Phase 3 clinical trials evaluating exa-cel in children with SCD or TDT 5 to 11 years of age. - We continue to work on preclinical assets for gentler conditioning for exa-cel, which could broaden the eligible patient population.
+- We continue to enroll and dose patients in two global Phase 3 clinical trials evaluating exa-cel in children with SCD or TDT 5 to 11 years of age. - · We continue to work on preclinical assets for gentler conditioning for exa-cel, which could broaden the eligible patient population.